Beaver Cleaver: Family

-Beaver's relatives
+Relatives

 The Beaver has a paternal great uncle, Billy (Edgar Buchanan), who makes a few appearances in the series.
 Billy, a world traveller, is not entirely trusted by June because he fills her sons' heads with fancies of irresponsible living.
 The Beaver also has a maternal great aunt, Martha Bronson (Madge Kennedy), who buys the Beaver a short pants suit and wants him to attend a hoity toity prep school on the east coast.
 The Beaver was named for Martha's brother, Theodore, and in one episode, Martha gives the Beaver Theodore's heirloom ring.
 The Beaver also has a maternal aunt named Peggy, and an infant cousin (neither of whom appear on the show).
 No grandparents or other relatives appear on the show, though Ward and June occasionally mention their parents while recalling incidents from their childhoods.

-Beaver's friends and enemies
+Friends and enemies

 The Beaver's best friends are Larry Mondello, Gilbert Bates, Whitey Whitney, Richard Rickover, and the elderly Gus, a fireman.
 While the Beaver's peers cannot always be trusted or relied on in times of trouble, Gus can always be counted on to be sympathetic to the Beaver's woes and to steer the boy along the straight and narrow.

 The Beaver is sometimes led astray by his school friends.
 In one episode, for example, Larry Mondello tells the Beaver the principal has a spanking machine in her office and the Beaver steals in to take a peek.
 He is accidentally locked in the office and calls the fire department to be freed.
 His parents are furious.